mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-11-13-aspect-oriented-programming-with-spring-boot-1.md

 ##### Around (`@Around`)

 - Wraps around the method
-- Only the one can prevent the original method from being called. (this can also be done by throwing exception at `@Before` advice, but at the end it will be propagated to the caller)
+- Only the one who can prevent the original method from being called. (this can also be done by throwing exception at `@Before` advice, but at the end it will be propagated to the caller)
 - Only advice that can catch exceptions and it will not propagated to the caller.
 - Only advice that can modify return value.
 - We use `ProceedingJoinPoint` which extends `JoinPoint` in that advice.
 This class includes method `proceed()`that allows us to continue the original method call.